JuliaRobotics/Caesar.jl/docs/src/faq.md

 ### Static, Shared Object `.so` Compilation

 Packages are already compiled to static objects (`.ji` files), but can also be compiled to more common `.so` files.
 See [this AOT vs JIT compiling blog post](https://juliacomputing.com/blog/2016/02/09/static-julia.html) for a deeper discussion.
 Also see [this Julia Binaries Blog](https://medium.com/@sdanisch/compiling-julia-binaries-ddd6d4e0caf4).
 See recent dedicated [issue tracker here](https://github.com/JuliaRobotics/RoME.jl/issues/288).
+Initial work is for system image is [described in the docs here](https://juliarobotics.org/Caesar.jl/latest/installation_environment/#Ahead-Of-Time-Compile-RoME.so-1).

 !!! note
     [recent developments announced on discourse.](https://discourse.julialang.org/t/ann-packagecompiler-with-incremental-system-images/20489).
 Also see new brute force sysimg work at [Fezzik.jl](https://github.com/TsurHerman/Fezzik).